Betterbird/thunderbird-patches/README.md

 ## Bug Reporting / Support

+**Please do not file support requests or general questions at GitHub.** Contact the Betterbird team via e-mail instead.

 Read [www.betterbird.eu/support/](https://www.betterbird.eu//support/).
 Here is an abridged version:

 1. Thunderbird has 14.000+ bugs which won't be fixed as part of Betterbird.